-The fees and charges specified in schedule 5 of these Bylaws for functions undertaken by the Council under these Bylaws must be paid on demand by the specified person to the Council.
+The fees and charges specified in Schedule 5 of these Bylaws for functions undertaken by the Council under these Bylaws must be paid on demand by the specified person to the Council.

+6. Wellington Harbour

-6 Wellington Harbour
+6.1 Directions for transiting Wellington Harbour entrance

-There have been changes made in this section that have been re-worded from the previous Bylaws to make them clearer and more logical and easy to understand in their layout.

-- 6.1 Directions for transiting Wellington Harbour entrance - 6.1.1 The Master of any commercial vessel entering Wellington Harbour must call Wellington Harbour Radio on VHF Ch14 and report their intention to enter the harbour.
-They shall also inform Wellington Harbour Radio of: - (a) number of persons on board, if the vessel is carrying passengers. - (b) name of master, if the master is exercising a Pilotage Exemption - (c) the operational status of the vessel. - 6.1.2 During the hours of darkness or restricted visibility all vessels shall comply with 6.1.1.

-These sections are to clarify and simplify existing requirements

-- 6.1.3 The master of a vessel not carrying a marine VHF radio and unable to communicate with "Wellington Harbour Radio" satisfactorily by other means (such as a cellular phone), shall not transit the Wellington Harbour entrance during the hours of darkness or during restricted visibility, except in an emergency. - 6.1.4 All vessels of 70 gross tonnage or more shall follow the recommended tracks as detailed in Part A of Schedule 6. - 6.1.5 Vessels under 70 gross tonnange may follow the leading line or may keep well clear of the main tracks and shall avoid impeding larger vessels.

-This has been in place in practice but with no legal backing, this bylaw provides clear instruction as to who must adhere to the recommended tracks and who may not.

-- 6.1.6 The master of an inward-bound vessel that is required to follow the recommended tracks shall join the leading line or leading lights at least two nautical miles south of the charted position of Barrett Reef buoy, except where it would be unsafe to do so because of extreme weather conditions. - 6.1.7 The part of Wellington Harbour, detailed in Schedule 7, is deemed to be a narrow channel in accordance with Part 22.9 of the Maritime Rules (Narrow Channels).
-All vessels in this area should navigate in accordance with this rule.
+- 6.1.1 The Master of any vessel entering Wellington Harbour must call Wellington Harbour Radio on VHF Ch14 and report their intention to enter the harbour.
+They shall also inform Wellington Harbour Radio of: - a) the number of persons on board, if the vessel is carrying passengers. - b) the name of master, if the master is exercising a Pilotage Exemption - c) the operational status of the vessel. - 6.1.2 During the hours of daylight and in good visibility pleasure craft are exempt from 6.1.1. - 6.1.3 The master of a vessel not carrying a marine VHF radio and unable to communicate with "Wellington Harbour Radio" satisfactorily by other means (such as a cellular phone), shall not transit the Wellington Harbour entrance during the hours of darkness or during restricted visibility, except in an emergency. - 6.1.4 All vessels of 18 metres or more shall follow the recommended tracks as detailed in Part A of Schedule 6.
+This does not exempt a vessel to which this Bylaw applies that is less than 500 gross tonnage from their obligations under 6.3.1. - 6.1.5 The master of an inward-bound vessel that is not under Pilots instructions, and is required to follow the recommended tracks shall join the leading line at least two nautical miles south of the charted position of Barrett Reef buoy, except where it would be unsafe to do so because of extreme weather conditions. - 6.1.6 The part of Wellington Harbour, detailed in Schedule 7, is deemed to be a narrow channel in accordance with Part 22.9 of the Maritime Rules (Narrow Channels).
+All vessels in this area should navigate in accordance with this rule. - 6.1.7 Outbound vessels shall continue to monitor VHF Ch 14 until seaward of the position of Barrett Reef Buoy.

-The inclusion of the "Narrow Channel Rule" was put in the bylaws after the Sydney Express/Maria Luisa collision.
-This is tidying up the definition and removing some ambiguities with the previous definition.

-6.1.8 Outbound vessels shall continue to monitor VHF Ch 14 until seaward of the position of Barrett Reef Buoy.